jengerred/ToDo/README.md

 ## Description:
 This project was an assignment for the MIT XPRO course.
 We were given some files and code to work with and were instructed to create a styled ToDo list application in React.
 I chose to add styling to the page by adding a hover over the todo list items so that it will highlight what you have completed and want to delete.
 I also added some quotes to help encourage completiion of tasks.
 I styled the Heading and changed the colors as well.
 I really enjoyed working on this project.
 ## How to Run:
-To Install open your terminal and type: npm install -- global http-server Then to run the server without caching type: http-server -c-1 Then navigate to localhost:8080 on your browser
+To Install: open your terminal and type: npm install -- global http-server

+Then to run the server without caching type: http-server -c-1

+Then navigate to localhost:8080 on your browser

 To quit the server: press Cntrl or Cmd + c

 ## Roadmap of future improvements::